Snigdha-OS/snigdhaos-assistant/README.md

-# SnigdhaOS Assistant 🚀
+# Snigdha OS Assistant 🚀

-SnigdhaOS Assistant is a **Post Package Installer** designed to make setting up your Snigdha OS system a breeze! 🌟 Inspired by the post-installation tools of [Garuda Linux](https://garudalinux.org/), this utility simplifies the process of installing essential software, saving you time and effort.
-Whether you’re a power user or a newcomer, SnigdhaOS Assistant ensures your system is up and running with just a few clicks. 💻
+Snigdha OS Assistant is a **Post Package Installer** designed to make setting up your Snigdha OS system a breeze! 🌟 Inspired by the post-installation tools of [Garuda Linux](https://garudalinux.org/), this utility simplifies the process of installing essential software, saving you time and effort.
+Whether you’re a power user or a newcomer, Snigdha OS Assistant ensures your system is up and running with just a few clicks. 💻

 ## ✨ Features